-Students are required to successfully complete a minimum of 42 credits which include at least: (a) five core courses (15 credits) (b) one compulsory university course (HW) (c) one university elective course (3 credits) (d) four elective course (12 credits) and (e) dissertation (12 credits).
+Students are required to successfully complete a minimum of 45 creditswhich include at least: (a) five core courses (15 credits) (b) one compulsory university course (3 credits) (c) one university elective course (3 credits) (d) four elective course (12 credits) and (e) dissertation (12 credits).
 Project dissertation has a total credit of 12 hours in which it will be divided into 4 credit hours for semester two (Dissertation 1) followed by another 8 credit hours for semester three (Dissertation 2).